Last Updated on December 1, 2023 by Laura Teso

 The itinerary is always the same: out of the Basilica, then along via del Santo, via San Francesco, Canton del Gallo, via roma, via Umberto I, Prato della Valle, via Luca Belludi and back to the Basilica.

-I do not attend the ceremony oftene, but if I’m in town, I like to see it.
-It’s a moment of joyful gathering of the citizens and people arriving from every part of the world.
+I do not attend the ceremony often, but I can I like to see it.
+Because it’s a moment of joyful gathering of the citizens and people arriving from every part of the world.

 It’s difficult to get a first row spot if you do not arrive very early.
 It’s beautiful to see red drapes hanging at the windows, people cheering up, people being moved by the statue passing by.